EnochAmeyaw/py4e-int/_sources/dictionaries/debugging.rst

    value that manifests the error, and then increase it gradually as you find and correct errors.

+.. mchoice:: question9_6_1
+   :practice: T
+   :answer_a: Run through the entire code all at once to try and find bugs
+   :answer_b: Split the debugging into stages by scaling down the input
+   :answer_c: Assume your code is perfect and move on
+   :answer_d: Debug halfway through the code
+   :correct:  b
+   :feedback_a: Try again!
+It is harder to spot errors when looking at the entire code rather than looking at small sections of code.
+   :feedback_b: Correct!
+When dealing with large portions of data, it is best to separate testing into smaller pieces so you can more clearly see where the errors might be coming from.
+   :feedback_c: Try again!
+No one is perfect!If you assume your code is perfect when it is not and move on, it might cause problems in the future that may be hard to trace back
+   :feedback_d: Try Again! halfway may not be the smallest value that manifests errors and may take more time to look through and debug.

+   If you are trying to debug a program that reads in a lot of data, what is the best way to debug the code?

 Check summaries and types